What is the Choose Well Website and Facility Score?

 Citation information for the Public Records score comes from the state's records.
 Whenever a state inspector finds that a facility is not in compliance with a regulation, a citation is issued and recorded in a public document.
 The public record documents are the Facility Evaluation Report (LIC 809), the Complaint Report (LIC 9099), the Non-Compliance Conference Summary Report (LIC 9111), and Civil Penalty Assessments.

-Facility Provided Documents/Bonus Points: Bonus points are given to those facilities that upload any of five key documents that relate to information consumers care about.
+Five-Key Documents: Bonus points are given to those facilities that upload any of five key documents that relate to information consumers care about.
 A facility gets points added to its Public Records score for each of the five key documents it uploads.
 These documents are:

 - Price List (2 points): The Price List is key for families.
 Families want to find a facility that gives the highest quality of care in the best place they can afford.